adobe-rnd/mystique-cli/README.md

 ## Overview

-> This command line tool is a general-purpose AI-powered coding assistant that makes it super easy to generate, modify, and enhance code.
-By using Generative AI, it helps developers quickly create, tweak, and improve various code components.
-It's a simple project designed to show how easy it is to build such a tool from scratch and also to serve as a foundation for custom implementations.
+> This command line tool leverages AI to assist with coding tasks, making it easy to generate, modify, and enhance code.
+Utilizing Generative AI, it helps developers quickly create, adjust, and improve various code components.
+This project demonstrates the simplicity of building such a tool from scratch and serves as a foundation for custom implementations.

 ## Features

-- **AI-Powered Help**: Easily add AI-driven coding support to your projects.
+- **Smart File Detection**: Automatically identifies the files you need to work on.
-- **Custom Tool Foundation**: A great starting point for creating your own coding assistants.
+- **Undo Changes**: Easily revert changes if something goes wrong.
-- **Smart File Detection**: Automatically finds the files you need to work on.
+- **API Flexibility**: Compatible with both Azure OpenAI and OpenAI APIs.
-- **Undo Changes**: Built-in support to revert changes if something goes wrong.
+- **Respects .gitignore**: Excludes files and directories specified in `.gitignore` during indexing.
-- **API Flexibility**: Works smoothly with both Azure OpenAI and OpenAI APIs.
+- **Custom Tool Foundation**: A solid starting point for creating your own coding assistants.

 ## Installation